 At PSPR, the essential elements of developing peer support systems and understanding mental health are conducted by specially trained peers, chaplains, and clinical professionals.
 Each day encompasses a motivational theme that is reinforced by practicing specific skills and activity engagement designed to strengthen a guest's trust and reestablish confidence.
 Various new stress relief outlets are introduced and encouraged at ProSPeR such as horseback riding, swimming, fishing, hiking, yoga, and creative arts.

-At the end of the week, guests of the Public Safety Professionals Retreat have learned and practiced new life skills, gained friends and confidants who understand the issues (personal and professional) related to being an emergency responder, and have established trusted lifelines for continuing encouragement.
+At the end of the week, guests of the Public Safety Professionals Retreat have learned and practiced new life skills, gained friends and confidants who understand the issues (personal and professional) related to being an emergency responder, and have established trusted lifelines for continuing support.

-To provide a confidential and secure facility for stress- and trauma-related healing and education for those professionally committed to, or retired from, law enforcement, fire-fighting, and other public safety and emergency response roles in their communities.
+To provide a confidential and secure facility for stress- and trauma related healing and education for those professionally committed to, or retired from, law enforcement, firefighting, and other public safety and emergency response roles in their communities.

 The Public Safety Professionals Retreat is confidentially hosted at a peaceful and secluded working ranch in Kern County, California, USA.

 This website is not monitored.
 This material is provided for informational purposes only.
 The information contained here is in no way meant to diagnose, treat, cure, or prevent any condition, mental or physical, or take the place of qualified professional medical or psychiatric care.
 Please consult your doctor before beginning any new course of treatment, primary or complementary.
 Please use caution when using any new form of treatment.